My Backyard Is Not Safe or Functional for Kids

 - Lighting designed for evening visibility, not decoration.

-- Code-compliant pool fencing is the highest priority and varies with linear footage.
+- Pool barrier work is the highest priority and varies with linear footage.

 - Kid zones can usually be carved out of existing yard space without a full re-build.